sono-bfio/deep_learning_service/README.md

-# mobile_inference_api
-Mobile Inference API based on nvidia GPU rest engine
+# Bitfusion Mobile Inference API

 This API is based on: